-Lola Mk6 GT Project – under offer!
+Lola Mk6 GT Project – Now Sold!

 The Lola Mk 6 GT is one of the most technically important GT racing cars ever constructed and provided the Ford Motor Company with the template to create the GT40 and indeed the Lola T70 that followed.

 Lola founder Eric Broadley created the ground-breaking Mk6 GT in 1962 and was showcased to the public in January 1963 at the Olympia Racing Car Show, the stunning streamlined body designed by John Frayling of FRP, who had previously penned the type 14 Lotus Elite alongside Peter Kirwan-Taylor.

 The car was rightly regarded as the star of the show and showcased a structure that paved the way for GT racing cars throughout the decade that followed.
 Only 3 examples of the MK6 GT were built before the project was acquired by Ford to form the backbone of its GT40 programme.
 The rest is history.